 The citadel is located in the center of the fortress city, at the point with the widest view, for safety.
 In the architectural form of the citadel, there are two distinct parts:

 The rulers depart at the innermost wall, which contains the citadel, the barracks, the mill, the house of the 4 stations, the water well (dug out of the rocky earth and about 40 meters deep), and a stable for 200 horses.
-The dominated part surrounding the Place des Rulers, consisting of the main entrance to the entire fortress-city and the bazaar, along the north-south spinal axis (connecting the main entrance to the citadel), and about 400 houses with its associated public buildings. , like a school and a sports arena.
+The dominant part surrounding the Place des Rulers, consists of the main entrance to the entire fortress-city and the bazaar, along the north-south spinal axis (connecting the main entrance to the citadel), and about 400 houses with its associated public buildings. , like a school and a sports arena.

 Among the houses, three different types are recognized:

 Smaller houses with 2-3 rooms for poor families.
 Larger 3-4 bedroom homes for the middle class, some of which also have a terrace.
-The most luxurious houses with more rooms facing in different directions suitable for different seasons of the year, with a large patio and a barn for animals nearby.
+The most luxurious houses with more rooms facing in different directions are suitable for different seasons of the year, with a large patio and a barn for animals nearby.
 There are few houses of this type in the fortress.
 All the buildings are made of unbaked clay bricks, that is, adobe.
 Before the 2003 earthquake, the Citadel of Bam was possibly the largest adobe structure in the world.
 In 1976, the Citadel was used as the main site for Valerio Zurlini's film Le Désert des Tartares.

 -Description of the citadel

 The historical monument consists of four main sections: